 Signal word Danger

 Hazard statements

 H315 Causes skin irritation

 H318 Causes serious eye damage

 H335 May cause respiratory irritation

 Precautionary statements

 P102 Keep out of reach of children

 P261 Avoid breathing dust

 P280 Wear protective gloves, protective clothing and eye or face protection

 P305+P351+P338 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if

 present and easy to do.
 Continue rinsing

 P310 Immediately call a doctor

 P501 Dispose of contents and container to authorised waste disposal facility

+Supplemental hazard information

+Contains: CEMENT KILN DUST, PORTLAND CEMENT, PORTLAND CEMENT

 2.3.
 Other hazards

 Cement does not meet the criteria for PBT or vPvB in accordance with Annex XIII of REACH (Regulation (EC) No 1907/2006).
 When flue dust accidentally comes into contact with water or when flue dust becomes damp, a strong alkaline solution is produced.
 Due to the high alkalinity, wet flue dust may provoke skin and eye irritation.

+The preparation has been chromium reduced thereby removing the classification as an allergen.

 SECTION 3: Composition/information on ingredients

 3.2.
 Mixtures

 Note that the table shows known hazards of the ingredients in pure form.
 These hazards are reduced or eliminated when mixed or diluted, see Section 16d.

 Constituent Classification Concentration

-FLUE DUST, PORTLAND CEMENT
+CEMENT KILN DUST, PORTLAND CEMENT

-CAS No: 68475-76-3 EC No: 270-659-9 REACH: 01-2119486767-17-0067 Skin Irrit 2, Eye Dam 1, STOT SE 3 resp ; H315, H318, H335 40 - 70 %
+CAS No: 68475-76-3 EC No: 270-659-9 REACH: 01-2119486767-17-0067 Skin Irrit.
+2, Eye Dam.
+1, STOT SE 3; H315, H318, H335 45 - 55 %

 PORTLAND CEMENT

-CAS No: 65997-15-1 EC No: 266-043-4 Skin Irrit 2, Eye Dam 1, Skin Sens 1, STOT SE 3 resp ; H315, H318, H317, H335 40 - 70 %
+CAS No: 65997-15-1 EC No: 266-043-4 Skin Irrit.
+2, Eye Dam.
+1, Skin.
+Sens.
+1, STOT SE 3; H315, H318, H317, H335 45 - 55 %

-FLUE DUST

-EC No: 931-322-8 10 - 15 %

 Explanations to the classification and labelling of the ingredients are given in Section 16e.
 Official abbreviations are printed in normal font.
 Text in italics are specifications and/or complements used in the calculation of the classification of this mixture, see Section 16b.

 SECTION 4: First aid measures

 4.1.
-Description of first aid measures
+Description of first aid measures Generally

-Generally

 In case of concern, or if symptoms persist, call a doctor/physician.

+First aid workers should avoid contact with wet cement or wet cement containing mixtures.

 Upon breathing in

-Allow the injured person to rest in a warm place with fresh air, if symptoms persist seek medical attention.
+Bring the injured person out into fresh air.
+Give artificial respiration if breathing has stopped.
+If breathing is difficult let trained personnel administer oxygen.
+Let the injured person rest in a warm place with fresh air and seek medical advice immediately.

-Upon eve contact
+Upon eye contact

+If dust has come in contact with eyes, do not rub.

+Remove contact lenses immediately if possible.

 Immediately rinse with lukewarm water for 15 - 20 minutes with eyes kept wide open; If symptoms persist, call a doctor/physician.

-Do not rub the eyes.
+Important!
+Also flush during transport to hospital (eye specialist).

+Upon skin contact

+Remove contaminated clothes.